Grafluxe/coding-best-practices/README.md

 # Coding Best Practices

-It's invaluable to have proved and agreed upon standards when working on a codebase.
+It's invaluable to have proven and agreed upon standards when working on a codebase.
 Whether in a team or working solo on a project, an applications architecture and the design patterns used to create it are key to a successful execution.
 This document was created to serve as a language agnostic set of